luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 Great!
 Now you changed one file and GitHub Pages starts running a workflow in the background.
 Let's check the worflows!

 8\.
 Click on "Actions" at the top of your repository.
-You should see a workflow named "pages build and deployment" running.
-This is indicated by the yellow symbol.
-Don't worry that the first process failed (red symbol at the lowest workflow)!
-That's normal because we needed to change some workflow settings.
+You should see a workflow called "pages build and deployment" running (indicated by the yellow circle).
+Don't worry that the first process(es) failed (indicated by the red symbol)!
+That’s expected, since we had to adjust the workflow settings first.

 ![Image of the workflow "pages build and deployment" with a green checkmark.](../../static/action-click.png)